Generic selectors

 UAV operations: An analysis of incidents and accidents with human factors and crew resource management perspective

-Commanding Officer, 2 Aero-Medical Training Centre Air Force Academy, Hyderabad
+Commanding Officer, 2 Aero-Medical Training Centre Air Force Academy, Hyderabad.

-Trainee Officer (Lgs) Air Force Academy, Hyderabad
+Trainee Officer (Lgs) Air Force Academy, Hyderabad.

 Abstract